mayurankv/Obsidian-Code-Styler/README.md

   - Scrollbar does not show behind line gutter
   - Selecting codeblocks, copying and then pasting in reading mode includes line numbers and header titles.
   - [Docstring syntax highlighting issue](https://github.com/mugiwara85/CodeblockCustomizer/issues/17).
-- Plugins
-  - Does not work using nested codeblocks within admonition from the [Admonitions Plugin](https://github.com/javalent/admonitions).
 - PDF Exporting
   - Highlights appear slightly different.
   - Language border colors are not correctly set.